zxing/zxing/.github/CONTRIBUTING.md

 Bug reports without an associated pull request will generally be closed.
 However, bug reports with a pull request are likely to be merged promptly.

+## FAQ

+Please search previous issues for an answer before opening a pull request.
+A few common ones are listed here.

+### I get a compilation error.

+While you can check the build status at [Travis](https://travis-ci.org/zxing/zxing) to confirm, the project correctly builds and passes tests at all times.
+90% of the time it's due to using an old version of Java.
+Version 3.4+ require Java 8.
+Use earlier versions with Java 7 and earlier.

+### This barcode doesn't decode.

+Not all images will decode.
+All else equal, more is better, but this is not accepted as a bug report.
+A pull request that makes changes to make the barcode decode without decreasing the net number of barcodes recognized in the unit tests may be considered.

 ## Licensing

 Contributions via GitHub pull requests are gladly accepted from their original author.